-David is a Special Counsel in the Hall & Wilcox Employment and Workplace Relations team predominately based in Melbourne.
+David is a Partner in the Hall & Wilcox Employment and Workplace Relations team predominately based in Melbourne.
 He is an expert in employment law in both private sector and Government contexts.

 David acts for large, medium and small enterprises, the Commonwealth and State Governments, high net worth individuals and pro bono clients.
 He operates in all relevant jurisdictions regarding employment, industrial relations, anti-discrimination and occupational health and safety matters, and regularly conducts litigation in the Fair Work Commission, Federal and State Courts, VCAT and before other professional tribunals and boards.